1Password's cheapest plan begins at just $2.99 per month for an individual user, running to $7.99 per month, per user on the 1Password Business tier.

 So, if you need a dependable, easy to use password manager, you should indeed pay for a plan from 1Password.

-Here's a quick graph that compares the top four password managers, if you'd like to see what puts 1Password ahead of the pack.
+Here's a quick graph that compares the top four password managers, if you'd like to see what puts 1Password right up among the top contenders.